-FIRST Robotics Competition Team 2996, Cougars Gone Wired, is dedicated to building a pursuit of knowledge with a commitment to our community and the expansion of FIRST.
+FIRST Robotics Competition Team 2996, Cougars Gone Wired (CGW), is dedicated to the pursuit of knowledge with a commitment to our community and the expansion of FIRST.
 We aim to serve as role models for other teams, emphasizing the development of students and robots, finding joy in hard work, and excelling while aiding others.
-Our overarching goal is to inspire not only our team members but also younger students to pursue STEM careers.
-Our team's motto for this season is: "There's no I in harmony, no sound without frequency, we work as a team to create our symphony."
-Reflecting our team value of cooperation and the importance of teamwork, our motto this year was influenced by the 2024 game's theme of music.
-Additionally, we prioritize gracious professionalism, not only at FIRST competitions, but also within our school and community, making every student feel welcome and aiding other teams.
-Running an annual scrimmage further exemplifies our commitment to the Colorado FIRST community, providing regional teams with a platform to practice on a full-size field and prepare for their upcoming FIRST competitions.
+Our overarching goal is to inspire not only our team members but also younger individuals to pursue STEM careers.

+Our team's motto for this season is: "When life gives you lemons, build a robot," reflecting our dedication to perseverance.
+Additionally, we prioritize gracious professionalism, not only at FIRST competitions, but within our school and community as well, making every student feel welcome and aiding other teams.
+Running an annual week zero scrimmage further exemplifies our commitment to the Colorado FIRST community, providing regional teams with a platform to practice on a full-size field and prepare for their upcoming FIRST competitions.